Ag Research Spotlight: Kevin Gibson

 The Ag Research Spotlight shines each month on an individual whose work reflects our commitment to the six strategic themes that guide Agricultural Research at Purdue.
-Our spotlight for January 2015 underscores the theme, “Strengthening ecological and environmental integrity in agricultural landscapes.”
+Our spotlight for May 2015 underscores the theme, “Facilitating informed decision making to improve economic and social well-being.”

 Kevin Gibson, like his father and grandfather, is an Army veteran.
 He was born in Chicago, but his father’s military career took the family to various U.S. states and to Germany.
 Kevin Gibson majored in biology at Indiana University and earned a master’s degree at San Diego State, where studying wetlands sparked interest in aquatic systems, specifically rice.
 He then chose the highly rated ecology program at the University of California–Davis, where his focus on rice production led to a keen interest in agriculture.
 After a year of postdoctoral research, he applied for an opening at Purdue.
 “One of the things I liked about Purdue when I interviewed is that the dean said I could follow my interests,” he says.
 “My interests are pretty diverse.
 I didn’t realize it as a child, but the military really does introduce you to many cultures and different viewpoints.
 Moving around a lot probably did create in me this interest in periodically moving on to new ideas and new projects.”
 He joined the faculty in 2001.